“I don’t assume you’re weak. I know the amount of strength it takes for you to face the world everyday.”

 How many times do I need to see you?

 Each man’s situation is different.
-Most see me weekly.
-After a few sessions, we meet bi-weekly, then monthly.
+Most see me bi-weekly.
+Most men see me for between 2 to 5 sessions.
 As each man’s progress is different, we can discuss your situation and plan accordingly.
 Therapy is about getting you out of therapy as quickly and effectively as possible.

 How do you do therapy?

 My sessions are 60 minutes.
-I use various treatment models and will discuss each with you.
+I use the most current treatment methods and will discuss each with you.
 We’ll identify the approach you’re comfortable with, having the most potential for results.
 Each time we meet, I do a brief outcome measure to gauge your progress since our last meeting.
 You will identify what you want to address at the start of each session.
-At the end of each session, I’ll get feedback from you to rate the quality of our work , whether what we are doing is on target with what you want to accomplish and make necessary adjustments.
+At the end of each session, I’ll get feedback from you to rate the quality of our work , whether what we are doing is on target with what you want to accomplish and make any necessary adjustments.
 The intention is to make sure you are receiving the service you want, to make sure you are heard and respected.
 I’ll make sure my approach meets your expectations and is customized to your specific situation.

 Why should I choose you over other therapists?

 I can only speak for my service and Texas Men’s Therapy.
 I do not compare myself to competitors simply because I don’t see them as competitors.
 I don’t mean that in an arrogant way, I simply serve a specific, exclusive audience.
 I stand by different values.
 This is not to say that my competitor’s values are bad, they’re just different.
 I focus exclusively on men and that has provided me with specialized knowledge, experience and skill that men find effective.

 Why do you work only with men?